TheMarex/ba-thesis/text/3_pattern.md

 4. Right foot pose

-To solve the inverse kinematics a hiearchical solver was used to solve for that goals in the given order.
+A hiearchical solver was used to solve the inverse kinematics for that goals in the given order.
 It was observed that specifing a good target height for the CoM is of utmost importance for the quality of the IK.
 For the model of \name{Armar IV} that used here, a height of $0.86$ m yielded the best results.

 ### Trajectory Export